-Each week, the Covenant Mission Committee places the name of a ministry and a missionary into the worship bulletin.
-We ask members and guests to pray for the safety, finances, Holy Spirit, openness, joy, health and travel associated with the ministry and missionary every week.
-Specific prayer requests may also be written on prayer cards and put in the prayer box in the Narthex.
+Each week, the Covenant Mission Committee places the name of a ministry and a mission partner into the worship bulletin.
+We ask members and guests to pray for the safety, finances, Holy Spirit, openness, joy, health and travel associated with the ministry and mission partner every week.

 The Prayer Warriors are Covenant members who have a great heart for prayer.
-Those congregants in need of prayer contact the church.
+Anyone in need of prayer contact the church.
 With permission from the one being prayed for, the church sends the prayer requests to our Prayer Warriors, who pray for the person in need.

 Contact: Kay Austin or (512) 334-3030